-Section 287.
-Portable Smelting Furnaces-Portable smelting furpaces or core ovens shall be set on incombustible hearths with an air space of at least five inches between hearths and the bottom of such
+SECTION 287, PORTABLE SMELTING FURNACES.-Portable smelting furnaces or core ovens shall be set on incombustible hearths with an air space of at least five (5) inches between hearths and the bottom of such oven or furnace.

-Section 288.
-Smoke Pipe-(a) No smoke pipe shall extend through any external wall, unless connected with a flue, chimney or stack, built as required by this Code. (b) No smoke pipe shall pass through any window, door, floor, roof or partition constructed of combustible materials.
+SECTION 288.
+SMOKE PIPE.-(a) No smoke pipe shall extend through any external wall, unless connected with a flue, chimney or stack, built as required by this Code. (b) No smoke pipe shall pass through any window, door, floor, roof or partition constructed of combustible materials except as provided in Section 271.

-Section 289.
-Smoke Houses-(a) All smoke houses shall be of fireproof construction, with brick or concrete walls, iron doors and brick or metal roof. (b) An iron guard shall be placed over and not less than three feet above the fire, and the hanging rails shall be of iron, and an iron grating shall be placed under the first row of hanging rails, and be not less than eight feet above the floor of the fire-pit. (c) The walls of all smoke houses shall be built at least three feet higher than the roof of the building in which they are located, and shall be not less than twelve inches in thickness and be coped with stone or its equivalent.
+SECTION 289.
+SMOKE HOUSES.-(a) All smoke houses shall be of fireproof construction, with brick or concrete walls, iron doors and brick, concrete or metal roof, (b) An iron guard shall be placed over and not less than three (3) feet above the fire, and the hanging rails shall be of iron, and an iron grating shall be placed under the first row of hanging rails, and be not less than eight (8) feet above the floor of the fire-pit. (c) The walls of all smoke houses shall be at least three (3) feet higher than the roof of the building in which they are located, and shall be not less than twelve (12) inches in thickness and be coped with stone or its equivalent.